Music. It's a gift we cherish, or appreciate, or take for granted. Or criticize.

 one parties and how-to panels, playing writer’s night after writer’s

-night contributing to the vibe of the town and gradually writing less of
+night contributing to the vibe of the town and gradually writing less

 your best.
 The distractions will swoop and swirl around you like those